-When E&O renewal time rolls around, there are simple yet costly mistakes that an agent can make in trying to save money.
-Beware that the savings you may get are usually at the cost of lesser coverage.
+When E&O renewal time rolls around, an agent can make simple yet costly mistakes in trying to save money.
+Beware the savings you may get are usually at the cost of lesser coverage.
 Compromising even slightly on coverage could come back to haunt you.

 OIA’s E&O specialists differentiate themselves by reviewing each policy one at a time and recommending the best coverage for you.
 Our process may take longer, but attention to detail and doing things right are values we won’t compromise.
-If you receive a renewal recommendation from us and don’t understand any part of it or if you are looking to change carriers to save money, take a minute to talk to us about the changes you are considering so we can explain our recommendations versus other options.
+If you receive a renewal recommendation from us and don’t understand any part of it or are looking to change carriers to save money, take a minute to talk to us about the changes you are considering to explain our recommendations versus other options.
 Our goal is to make sure you don’t get hurt by what you don’t know.

 Here are four key areas that create trouble for agents when the wrong choices are made.

 1. Claims-made versus “claims-made and reported” policy form